Employee Benefits - Fringe Benefits

-If you do not meet the “10-70 rule” or the new "65-5 criteria" when you are separating from employment, you will still be eligible to continue your medical, dental and vision coverage for up to 18 months under COBRA.
+If you do not meet the “10-70 rule” or the "65-5 criteria" when you are separating from employment, you will still be eligible to continue your medical, dental and vision coverage for up to 18 months under COBRA.

 When Extension employment ceases, your benefits will terminate on your last day in pay status.
-If you are eligible to continue benefits under the “10-70 rule;” or the new "65-5 criteria" you will be required to submit all health, dental and/or life insurance elections within thirty (30) days of your official separation date.
+If you are eligible to continue benefits under the “10-70 rule;” or the "65-5 criteria" you will be required to submit all health, dental and/or life insurance elections within thirty (30) days of your official separation date.